Manbendra2014/C2/README.md

 # Command and Control (C2) Server

-## What is a Command and Control Server?
+## What is a Command and Control Server ?

 A **Command and Control (C2)** server is a tool used to remotely manage systems and devices.
-It can send commands, receive data, and execute tasks on client machines, typically in a networked environment.
+It can send commands, receive data and execute tasks on client machines, typically in a networked environment.
 While C2 systems are often used in cybersecurity research, they can also be used maliciously by attackers to control compromised systems.

 This tool is made as part of a B.Tech Project, and is meant to closely resemble an enterprise-level C2 / red-teaming framework.
 That said, it does provide actual data exfiltration and RCE, and hence **must be executed only on systems where permission has been granted by the owner.**